alqabandi/qualtrics-streamlit-chat-app/README.md

 A chat application that embeds in Qualtrics surveys.
 Participants chat with AI bots that have different political stances on whether the US should continue to support Ukraine.

+This repository builds upon code from [vicomello/customizable_chatbot](https://github.com/vicomello/customizable_chatbot), who also credits Conrado Eiroa Solans for the some of the CSS styling.
+We have adapted and extended these components, adding experimental conditions, bot personalities, structured logging, access control, and other features.

 ## What You'll Build

 By the end of this guide, you'll have: